MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datasets-build-permissions.md

 ## More granular permissions

 Power BI provided Build permission as a complement to Read and Reshare permissions.
 At that time, all users who already had Read permission for datasets via app permissions, sharing, or workspace access also got Build permission for those datasets.
-These users got Build permission automatically because Read permission already granted them the right to build new content on the dataset by using **Analyze in Excel** or **Export**.
+Those users got Build permission automatically because Read permission already granted them the right to build new content on the dataset by using **Analyze in Excel** or **Export**.

 With the more granular Build permission, you can choose who can only view the content in an existing report or dashboard, and who can create content connected to the underlying dataset.

-If a report outside the dataset workspace uses your dataset, you can't delete the dataset.
-Instead, you see an error message.

-You can remove Build permission.
-If you remove Build permission, the people whose permissions you revoked can still see the report, but can no longer edit the report or export underlying data.
-Users with only read permission can still export summarized data.

 ## Next steps